pegasystems/pega-helm-charts/charts/pega/README.md

 ```
 cat "pega-helm-charts/charts/pega/config/deploy/prconfig.xml" | gzip -c | base64
 ```
-2) Provide the file content with the output of the above command for each file executed.
+2) Provide the file content with the output of the command for each file executed.
-3) Set the `compressedConfigurations` in values.yaml to `true`
+3) Set the `compressedConfigurations` in values.yaml to `true`, as in the following example:
 ```yaml
   compressedConfigurations: true
 ```